GitHub-Insight-ANZ-Lab/copilot-lab-sql/README.md

 GROUP BY A.City
 ```

 First up, try opening the SQL file and executing the query.
 If it doesn't run as expected, use GitHub Copilot to help identify the issue and fix it.
 There may be more than one problem with the query.
 Make sure that any solution you provide includes both an `ORDER BY` and a `GROUP BY` clause.
+Save the updated script in `lab3-fixedquery.sql`.

 > [!TIP]
 > Depending on the database server you are using you might need to copy/paste any errors you receive into the chat to get help from Copilot.
 If you are using the command-line you could try out the `@terminal` agent.

 ### Modifying the Customer table

 In order to complete this next lab step, you will need to modify the `Customer` table to include a `EmailAddress` field.
 Use GitHub Copilot to generate the SQL to add this field to the table and to set the default to `NULL`.
 This field should hold case insensitive text.
 If your database server does not support case insensitive text, use a `VARCHAR(254)` field instead.
+Save the script in `lab3-newfield.sql`.

-Make sure to update the `lab1-solution.sql` file with the updated `Customer` table definition so you can use it in future exercises.
-Save the updated file as `lab3-solution.sql`.
+Make sure to update your `lab1.sql` file (or copy from `help\lab1-solution.sql`) with the updated `Customer` table definition so you can use it in future exercises.
+Save the updated file as `lab3-schema.sql`.

 ### Fixing a stored procedure